 Before prions were identified, diseases such as Creutzfeldt-Jakob disease and other spongiform encephalopathies were thought to be caused by viruses.
 Prions are much smaller than viruses and differ from viruses, bacteria, and all living cells because they do not contain any genetic material.
-In prion diseases, a normal protein called cellular prion protein (PrPc) changes shape and becomes an abnormal protein molecule called scrapie prion protein (PrPsc)—prion.
-(Scrapie refers to a prion disease first observed in sheep.)
-The newly formed prion then converts other nearby PrPc into prions, and the process continues.
+In prion diseases, a normal protein called cellular prion protein (PrPC) changes shape (misfolds) and becomes abnormal.
+This abnormal substance is called scrapie prion protein (PrPSc), or prion.
+Scrapie refers to the prion disease first observed in sheep.
+The newly formed prions resist being broken down by enzymes in the brain.
+Thus, they slowly accumulate.
+Prions also trigger other nearby PrPC to change into prions, and the process continues.
 When prions reach a certain number, disease results.
-Prions never convert back into PrPc.
+Prions never change back into PrPC.

-PrPc occurs in all cells of the body, with a high concentration in the brain.
+PrPC is present in all cells of the body, with a high concentration in the brain.
 Consequently, prion diseases affect the nervous system predominantly or exclusively.
-When these proteins are converted into prions, they usually cause tiny bubbles to form in brain cells.
-Gradually, the affected cells die and the brain becomes filled with holes.
-When samples of brain tissue are viewed through a microscope, they somewhat resemble Swiss cheese or a sponge (hence the term "spongiform").
+When these normal proteins change into prions, they usually cause tiny bubbles to form in brain cells.
+Gradually, the affected cells die and the brain becomes filled with microscopic holes.
+When samples of brain tissue are viewed through a microscope, they somewhat resemble Swiss cheese or a sponge (hence, the term spongiform).

-Prion disease may occur in families because people can inherit a mutation in the gene for PrPc.
-The mutation makes PrPc molecules more likely to convert to prions.
+Prion diseases that occur in families (called familial prion diseases) involve a mutation in the gene for PrPC, which can be inherited.
+The mutation makes PrPC more likely to change into prions.
 Many different mutations exist.
-Each mutation generally causes different prion diseases, which, however, fit into three groups: familial Creutzfeldt-Jakob disease, fatal familial insomnia, and Gerstmann-Sträussler-Scheinker disease.
+Each mutation typically causes a different prion disease.
+There are three main groups of familial prion diseases:

-There is no cure for prion diseases, which are all fatal, usually within months to a few years.
+There is no cure for prion diseases, which are all fatal, usually within months to a few years after symptoms appear.
 Treatment focuses on comfort measures and symptom relief.
-A number of strategies can help caregivers of people with a prion disease cope with the dementia caused by the disease (see Creating a Beneficial Environment for People With Dementia).
-If possible, people who have a prion disease should establish advance directives (see Legal and Ethical Issues: Overview of Legal and Ethical Issues in Health Care) about what kind of medical care they want at the end of life.
+A number of strategies can help caregivers of people with a prion disease cope with the dementia caused by the disease (see see Creating a Beneficial Environment for People With Dementia).
+If possible, people who have a prion disease should establish advance directives (see see Advance Directives) about what kind of medical care they want at the end of life.
 Family members of people who develop the hereditary form of the disease may benefit from genetic counseling.